 With so many business professionals now working from just their laptop, the usual Presenter View doesn’t work because there is no second screen attached.
 When they start the slide show in PowerPoint, their notes disappear because the slide takes over the screen.

-But it can be done using Presenter View Preview in modern versions of PowerPoint and sharing a portion of the screen in Zoom.
+Another option is to use Presenter View Preview in modern versions of PowerPoint and share a portion of the screen in Zoom.
 I have articles with detailed instructions for using Presenter View with 1 screen in Zoom on Windows and using Presenter View with 1 screen in Zoom on a Mac.
 Depending on the resolution of your screen it can sometimes result in lower-res slides for the attendees.

 Don’t dismiss the idea of using two screens.
 In this article I list nine ways to add a second screen and then you can use Presenter View with 2 screens in Windows or use Presenter View with two screens on a Mac.

 If you don’t want to use Presenter View, you can still see your speaking notes while presenting your PowerPoint slides in a Zoom meeting using these four methods.